mtgpublic/infinitode-dqseq/README.md

 This repository is exclusively published on GitHub and the Infinitode Chinese Community.

 The qq group number of Infinitode Milk Tea Group(Infinitode Chinese Community) is 1020322961。

-## 📋︎ Announcement

-Due to the emergence of more efficient technologies and implementation scripts, as well as the progressive refinement of fairness and anti-cheat declarations, the infinitode-dqseq project has resumed updates.
-The data is now powered by Modifitode version >=1.6.1.

-Currently, the data on GitHub has been updated up to August 6, 2025.

 ## 🚀 Getting Started